 Water Treatment Process

-Water is pumped into the treatment plant from the reservoir or stream through rotating screens .
+Water flows (1) to the treatment plant from the reservoir or stream through rotating screens (2) to remove large debris.

-After rapid mixing (20-40 minutes), the water remains in the settling basin while sedimentation of floc occurs (2-4 hours).
-The sediment (sludge) is pumped from the bottom of the pools and stored in holding lagoons to dry.
+After rapid mixing, the water remains in the settling basin (4) while sedimentation of floc occurs (2-4 hours).
+The water treatment residual (settled floc) is pumped from the bottom of the pools and stored in holding lagoons to dry.

-The softening process involves the addition of sodium carbonate and hydrated lime to remove calcium and magnesium ions that are responsible for water hardness.
+The softening process (5) involves the addition of sodium carbonate (soda ash) or caustic soda and hydrated lime to remove calcium and magnesium ions that are responsible for water hardness.
 This process takes an additional 2-4 hours.
 For each pound of chemical used in the treatment process, two pounds are removed.

-After an additional sedimentation process , carbon dioxide is added to lower the pH level to approximately 7.8.
-Water is held in a stabilizing basin for another 2-4 hours.
+After an additional sedimentation process, carbon dioxide is added (6) to lower the pH level to approximately 7.8.

 Addition of chlorine to disinfect the water, fluoride to protect teeth and a corrosion inhibitor take place at the end of the process before water enters large underground clearwells to be held until needed by the community .

-Please note: when ground water is used, neither screening nor initial sedimentation is needed.
+Please note: When ground water is used (as in the case of the Parsons Avenue Water Plant), neither screening (2) nor initial sedimentation (3,4), nor ozone (7) is needed.